benpolinsky/el_photography/README.md

 - Templating:

-- I need to make it so the page is not dynamic so that the magic that happens behind the scenes to select the resource for custom fields doesn't switch mid-edit.
+- re: the select at the top: I need to make it so the page is not dynamic so that the magic that happens behind the scenes to select the resource for custom fields doesn't switch mid-edit.

-- About/Contact bootstrap (abstract scaffold - custom fields)

-- Show image if it exists in custom fields.

-- abstract resources error (admin index)

 - contact add form